FC City Stars: History

 City Stars spent many seasons in the lower divisions of the Finnish football league following their formation in 1982.
 The year 2006 saw a huge change in fortunes when they won Section 2 of the Kolmonen (Helsinki and Uusimaa).
 The team then won the promotion play-off group to seal promotion.

 In early 2007 City Stars became part of the Lahti club, FC Kuusysi, and established their own business unit within the organisation.
 At the same time City Stars received support from Petri Pasanen, the Finnish international, and Kari Kangasaho, the Kuusysi coach.
 In 2007–2008 seasons the club also formed a cooperative link with FC Lahti.

 City Stars played two seasons in the Kakkonen (Second Division), the third tier of Finnish football from 2007 to 2008 before relegation back to the Kolmonen (Third Division).
 Their stay at the lower level was short-lived as another promotion in 2009 saw them back in the Kakkonen for 2010 after narrowly beating local rivals Salpausselän Reipas by 2 points.

-City Stars have fine reputation as a good cup team, especially in the Finnish Cup (Suomen Cup).
-In the 2009 competition they battled their way through to quarter finals before losing 0–3 to FC Honka.
+City Stars are known to be a good cup team, especially in the Finnish Cup (Suomen Cup).
+In the 2009 competition they pushed their way through to quarter finals before losing 0–3 to FC Honka, ending their run.

 City Stars are proud to take part in the Uusi Lahti Cup tournament.
-In 2007 they beat Estonian first division club FC Levadia Tallinn and were ranked in positions 5–6.
+In 2007 they beat Estonian Meistriliiga (First Division) club FC Levadia Tallinn and were ranked in positions 5–6.
 In 2008, the team reached a similar position by winning a penalty shoot-out against JJK Jyväskylä from the (First Division).
 In 2010 the team lost 3–0 to HJK Helsinki in the quarter-finals but beat PoPa Pori 2–1 in the ranking match.